maciejsmolinski/toy-lang/README.md

 and that's it for now!

-## Run the project directly in the browser
+## Run the project directly in your browser

 Open and run the project via gitpod.io: https://gitpod.io/#https://github.com/maciejsmolinski/toy-lang/blob/main/index.ts

-## Running the project locally
+## Run the project locally

 Clone the repository, check out the directory and install dependencies